zwl1985/DAGF/README.md

 ## Training

-To train the DAGFmodel, run:
+To train the DAGF model, run:

 `sh run.sh`